virgesmith/neworder/docs/tips.md

 ## Model Initialisation

 !!! danger "Memory Corruption"
     When instantiating the model class, it is imperative that the base class is explicitly initialised.
-Python does not enforce this, and memory corruption can occur.
+Python does not enforce this, and memory corruption will occur if this is not done.

 Use this initialisation pattern: